How to Pass the DELF Exam for French Citizenship & Residency (2026)

 | Speaking | 12-15 minutes | 25 points | 5/25 (20%) |

-Key difference: DELF A2 has four separate skills with four separate minimum thresholds.
+Key difference: DELF has four separate skills with four separate minimum thresholds (note éliminatoire).
 Fail one skill below 5/25 = fail entire exam.
-This makes DELF A2 the strictest of the four exams.
+Required level depends on your goal: A2 for residence permits, B1 for long-stay visas, B2 for French citizenship.

 2. Preparation Timeline